 There is, of course, no shortage of dynamic seafood restaurants in Boston.
-From popular chains like Legal Seafood and Skipjack’s to summer hotspots like The Barking Crab, seafood lovers have a variety of options where they can enjoy fresh fish, lobsters, and whatever fried goodness may be on the menu.
+From Boston staples like Legal Sea Foods and The Barking Crab, to newer restaurants like Eventide Fenway, seafood lovers have a variety of options where they can enjoy fresh fish, lobsters, and whatever fried goodness may be on the menu.
 Here are 10 great spots to check out.

 You won’t have a hard time finding a Legal within city limits.
 Legal boasts 10 Boston locations, two in Cambridge, and one at Chestnut Hill, and they include the fabulous Legal Harborside on the Boston waterfront, the rotating menu of Legal Test Kitchens, and four sites at Logan Airport .
 Legal’s clam chowder is the signature item, for sure, but don’t sleep on the double stuffed baked shrimp and the wood-grilled Mahi Mahi.
 It may be a chain, but Legal remains a Boston institution.